 What can I do in the meantime?

-We gotten you excited, haven’t we?
-And 2018 seems a long way off.
-Well, there are some things you can do in the meantime to improve your energy efficiency and make some great savings.
+If you don't yet have a smart meter, there are some things you can do in the meantime to improve your energy efficiency and make some great savings.

-Firstly, you could get an Owl electricity appliance monitor.
+Firstly, you could get an electricity appliance monitor like the Owl monitor.
 This will cost you about €50 and, by showing you which items in your house are costing you the most, it will likely pay for itself in a matter of months.